Serving California Families Since 1977

 - Thousands of cases handled since 1977

 - AV® Rating by Martindale-Hubbell

-Certified Specialists in Probate, Estate Planning, & Trust Law in Lancaster & Palmdale
+Certified Specialist in Probate, Estate Planning, & Trust Law in California

-Our California probate attorneys are proud to be part of the approximately 950 licensed attorneys in California who have been certified as Probate, Estate Planning, and Trust Law Specialists.
-This means that we make up the top .5% of lawyers in California who have demonstrated a higher standard of client service and a tested knowledge of the law.
+Our managing partner and lead attorney is proud to be part of the approximately 2,000 licensed attorneys in California who have been certified as Probate, Estate Planning, and Trust Law Specialists.
+This means that we make up the top 0.3% of lawyers in California who have demonstrated a higher standard of client service and a tested knowledge of the law.

 In-Depth Experience for Complex Problems